jcc117/OcarinaProgrammingLanguage/README.md

 3. Easy to learn for experienced and non-experienced programmers alike
 4. Portable
 5. Provide some necessary built-in tools for modern software engineering practices

+# Where do I learn how to program in Ocarina?
+See ProgrammersGuide.md for a quick introduction on the basics of Ocarina.
+It is a very quick explination on the syntax of Ocarina. *It is not a guide suited for those who have no programming experience.*

 # How do I compile an Ocarina file?
 With the following command: